Bybburnam/Bybburnam/README.md

 - ❓ Looking for a place to code & connect in Houston, TX?
 Ask me about the HTX Code & Coffee meetup group!😆

 - ⚡ Fun fact I love to sing and dance.
-In fact, I was once on a professional high heels dance team.
-As a member of the Junior League, I am the Project Coordinator for our Sing Along with Seniors placement.
-Furthermore, this placement, we perform at senior homes in Houston, TX.
+I am the Project Coordinator for the Junior League of Houston's Sing Along with Seniors placement.
+At this placement, we perform at senior homes in Houston, TX.

   <h2>👨‍💻 Information Technology Projects:</h2>